COVID-19 ResponseFrequently Asked Questions

 “If food is offered at any event, consider pre-packaged options, and avoid buffet or family-style meals.” (source)

-How does “herd immunity” affect my church and community?
+How does “population immunity” affect my church and community?